Advising Professional Practices

 - Whether the equipment is sufficient

-- The future costs, if you are going to perform different or additional treatments requiring new equipment
+- The future costs of equipment if you perform different or additional treatments

 - If the equipment is in good shape or if it will require repair or replacing in the near future